adafruit/CatLaser2/Part_5/README.md

-# Cat Laser Toy 2.0 Part 4
+# Cat Laser Toy 2.0 Part 5

-This part of the series continues how to separate the original cat laser code into two parts, one that runs on the Raspberry Pi and controls the laser and another that runs on a server (in this case an Ubuntu virtual machine running in Vagrant/VirtualBox) to provide laser control for many users.
+This final part of the series completes the cloud laser server code and moves it to a cloud server running in Amazon's AWS system.
 This video explores the following topics:

--   Modifying the original cat laser server code (from the RaspberryPi/LaserServer folder) so that it can run on the cloud server and send target commands to the Pi over the MQTT broker.
+-   Creating an Amazon AWS server to run the cloud laser server code.

+-   Configuring the entire system, from Raspberry Pi to cloud server.

+-   Running the cloud laser server and playing with multiple users.

+-   How the cloud laser server code works.

 The following code is in this repository: